Monasteries, Mountains, & Discovery: Vanndana’s Solo Bhutan Trip with Thrillophilia

 Deep Conversations, Deeper Impact

-There’s something magical about travelling with strangers.
-You start as a bunch of random people, but after a few days, a few shared meals, a few hikes up steep trails, you begin to bond over the simplest of things.
+There is something magical about travelling with strangers.
+One starts as a bunch of random people, but after a few days, shared meals, and hikes up steep trails, bonds begin to form over the simplest of things.

-I nodded.
-"I came here for peace," I admitted.
-"But I think what I’m finding is that peace isn’t in the landscape or the quiet.
-It’s in the way we choose to live, just like the people here."
+Vanndana nodded.
+"She came here for peace," she admitted.
+"But she thinks what she is finding is that peace is not in the landscape or the quiet.
+It is in the way we choose to live, just like the people here."

 Living A Day, the ‘Bhutanese’ Style

-One morning, Karma surprised us.
+One morning, Karma surprised the group.
 “We’re taking a detour today,” he said with his evergreen smile.
-“I want to show you something special."
+“I want to show you something special.”

-We spent the day walking along village trails, meandering through rice fields, and talking with locals who welcomed us like old friends.
-Children ran alongside us, laughing, their joy infectious.
-I was struck by how simple life was here without rush, noise, or stress.
+They spent the day walking along village trails, meandering through rice fields, and talking with locals who welcomed them like old friends.
+Children ran alongside, laughing, their joy infectious.
+Vanndana was struck by how simple life was here, without rush, noise, or stress.

-At one point, I found myself standing in the middle of a field at sunset, the mountains casting long shadows over the land.
-I closed my eyes, arms outstretched, and for a moment, I felt weightless.
-I wasn’t chasing peace anymore.
-It had found me.
+At one point, she stood in the middle of a field at sunset, the mountains casting long shadows over the land.
+She closed her eyes, arms outstretched, and for a moment felt weightless.
+She was not chasing peace anymore.
+It had found her.

 In the land of dragons,